Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Preliminaries I: Higher Category Theory

-\begin{prop}(\cite[1.4.4.2]{lurie-ha}) Let $\C$ be a stable $(\infty,1)$-category.
-Then, $\C$ is presentable if and only if the following conditions are satisfied: \begin{enumerate}[(i)] \item $\C$ has arbitrary small coproducts \footnote{Since $\C$ is stable this is equivalent to ask for all small colimits}; \item the triangulated category $h(\C)$ is locally small; \item there exists a regular cardinal $\kappa$ and a $\kappa$-compact object $X$ of $\C$ which generates $\C$ in the following sense: if for an object $Y$ in $\C$, the groups $Ext^i_{\C}(X,Y)$ are zero for all $i\in \mathbb{Z}$, then $Y$ is a zero object of $\C$. \end{enumerate}
+\begin{prop} Let $\C$ be a stable $(\infty,1)$-category.
+Then, $\C$ is presentable if and only if the following conditions are satisfied: \begin{enumerate}[(i)] \item $\C$ has arbitrary small coproducts \footnote{Since $\C$ is stable this is equivalent to ask for all small colimits}; \item the triangulated category $h(\C)$ is locally small; \item there exists a regular cardinal $\kappa$ and a family $\mathcal{E}$ (indexed by a small set) of $\kappa$-compact generators in $\C$ .